Siege of Lastovo: Siege

-The exact date of the siege of Lastovo is not known.
-According to John the Deacon, Orseolo's chronicler, the doge attended the Holy Mass on Ascension Day (9 May 1000) in Venice.
+The exact dates of the siege of Lastovo are unknown.
+According to John the Deacon, Orseolo's medieval chronicler, the doge attended the Holy Mass on Ascension Day (9 May 1000) in Venice.
 Then he led his fleet towards Grado to visit the patriarch and on 11 May he sailed southwards.

 As the fleet reached Lastovo, the residents of the town did not welcome it, but waited behind the city walls, ready to resist.
 Orseolo ordered them to surrender but they refused, so he started to attack the town.
 His troops besieged it, trying to break the town gate as well as to seize the towers of the wall.
 They succeeded in capturing the tower with the water cistern, which was a big setback for the remaining defenders.
-Finally they were forced to surrender and to lay down their weapons.
+Finally, they were forced to surrender and to lay down their weapons.
 The doge spared their lives, but gave the order to his soldiers to destroy the defensive walls and to burn down the town.
 The citizens were moved away to the other side of the island, where they built a new settlement.

 Aftermath

 Pietro II Orseolo subjected Lastovo to Venetian authority.
-Then he moved further with his fleet towards Dubrovnik, whose dignitaries showed loyalty to him, and returned subsequently to Venice.
-He started to carry the title of Dux Dalmatianorum (Duke of the Dalmatians).
+He next directed his fleet to Dubrovnik, was there shown obeisance and then, satisfied, returned to Venice.
+He gave himself the title Dux Dalmatianorum (Duke of the Dalmatians), initiating the maritime empire known to the Venetians as the Stato da Màr.

-For the next few decades, the island of Lastovo remained a Venetian possession.
-It came back and stayed under Croatian rule during the reign of King Stjepan I (ruled 1030-1058) and his successors.
-In 1252 the residents of Lastovo decided to join the Community of Dubrovnik (ital.
-Ragusa), (later Republic of Dubrovnik).
+The island of Lastovo remained a Venetian possession until the reign of King Stephen I of Croatia (ruled 1030-1058) and his successors.
+In 1252 the citizenry of Lastovo joined the Community of Dubrovnik (ital.
+Ragusa), later known as the Republic of Ragusa.